asiminah/asiminah.github.io/_pages/events.md

 layout: page
 permalink: /events/
 title: Events
-description: Here is a list of number theory related events and conferences.
+description: Here is a list of number theory related events and conferences that I will attend and have attended.
 nav: true
 ---